 Shahrisabz is one of the many ancient cities along the old trade routes and large rivers of Central Asia.
 Since the ancient times, Shakhrisabz has been known for its crafts, the most famous being carpet weaving and fine silk embroidery.
 As the handicrafts here have a thousand-year history and have absorbed the cultures of the neighboring peoples connected by the Great Silk Road over the centuries.

 There are many sights in Shakhrisabz mainly associated with the time of Amir Temur, including the ruins of his great palace, the Ak Saray.
 However, due to the redevelopment of the city, medieval buildings were recently replaced with modern constructions.
 Therefore, in In 2016, the city was declared as a World Heritage Site in Danger, even though the authorities have promised to take measures to preserve the historical appearance of the city.
 All the most important sights are easily visited as they are all located inside the central park.

 Shakhrisabz was called “Kesh” during the Middle Ages and was also known as the ancient “Nautaca”.
 In some years along its long history, it emerged as the center of some of the most significant events in world history – sometimes glorious, sometimes tragic.
 During the Bactrian era, the tsar-impostor, Bess (Artarkserks), was taken in one of the settlements of Nautaca and finally executed by Ptolemy, one of the commanders of Alexander the Great.
 This meant the end of the great Achaemenid Empire (Persian Empire).

-Perhaps Shakhrisabz would not be as famous if on the 9 April 1346, in the village of Hodja-llgar, Taraguy, the great Amir Timur, the future statesman and great commander, was not born to the family of a noble landlord.
+Perhaps Shakhrisabz would not yet be as famous as it is if on the 9 April 1346, in the village of Hodja-llgar, Taraguy, the great Amir Timur, the future statesman and great commander, was not born to the family of a noble landlord.
 Wherever destiny took him throughout his life, Shakhrisabz was always his beloved home city and the place where he spent his childhood and youth.
 Eventually Shakhrisabz became the second capital of the great country he ruled.